SynergOps/.zfsonusb/README.md

-  import   : Import the ZFS pool and mount datasets export   : Unmount the ZFS pool and power off external disks list     : List available disks in /dev/disk/by-id help     : Display this help message
+  import   : Import the ZFS pool and mount datasets export   : Unmount the ZFS pool and power off external disks list     : List available disks in /dev/disk/by-id backup   : Backup your home folder to the ZFS pool help     : Display this help message
 ```
 Once you install it, you need to initialize the `conf` with the appropriate settings